Brae/memtool/README.md

 # memtool
-PoC tool for analysis of volatile memory
+PoC tool for analysis of volatile memory.